Rt Hon Helen Clark ONZ PC

 TEAM MEMBERS >

-Anne is a sought-after not-for- profit leader in New Zealand.
-Alongside her role as Executive Director of the Competition which she developed in 2001, she is also the Executive Officer for the Cognition Education Trust and was the former General Manager of the Auckland Writers & Readers Festival and NZ Sculpture OnShore Ltd. She regularly assesses grant applications and lectures in arts management; and is a member of the NZ Institute of Directors and the Project Management Institute.
+Anne is a sought-after arts leader in New Zealand.
+Alongside her role as Executive Director of the Competition which she developed in 2001, she is also the CEO of the James Wallace Arts Trust and was the former General Manager of the Auckland Philharmonia Orchestra, the Auckland Writers & Readers Festival and NZ Sculpture OnShore Ltd. She regularly lectures in arts management and is a member of the NZ Institute of Directors and the Project Management Institute.

 Mel looks after the artistic co-ordination, and general administrative aspects of the Competition.
-She is also currently working for Creative NZ.
-Her experience includes working as a publicist for TV3, the BBC, and IMG Artists (UK) as well as for the APO (NZ) and Warner Music (UK).
+She is also currently works as the Awards and Grants Co-ordinator of the James Wallace Arts Trust.
+Her experience includes working as a publicist for TV3, the BBC, and IMG Artists (UK) as well as for the Auckland Philharmonia Orchestra (NZ) and Warner Music (UK).

 (Mr. ºFahrenheit Publicity)